fbpx

 Counselling

-There is a qualified counsellor available at the Chilterns MS Centre.
+There is a qualified counsellor available at the Centre.
 Counselling is a talking therapy that involves a qualified therapist listening to you and helping you find ways to deal with emotional issues.

 Complementary Therapies

 Complementary therapies offer a different approach to conventional or mainstream medicine.
-They include therapies that aren’t usually part of conventional medical care, such as yoga and acupuncture.
+They include therapies that aren’t usually part of conventional medical care, such as yoga.

-There are several complementary therapies available at Chilterns MS Centre.
+There are several complementary therapies available at Centre.
 These include:

 • Full body massage